Shooto: Vale Tudo Japan

 The Shooto organization hosted the Vale Tudo Japan tournament in the summer of 1994.
 The objective was to create a more rules-free event similar to the Ultimate Fighting Championship in the United States and Vale Tudo in Brazil.
 The star of the first events was Rickson Gracie, older brother of three-time UFC champion Royce Gracie.
 Vale Tudo Japan was a smashing success, leading to the popularization of MMA around Japan, and its format and rules were used as a basis for Pride Fighting Championships, which would become the world's largest MMA promotion, which many Shootist would join it.
 Vale Tudo Japan events were held annually from 1994 to 1999.
 In May 2009, it was announced that Vale Tudo Japan would return for the first time in ten years on 30 October 2009.

+VTJ also had a major influence on the evolution of Shooto itself.
+Beginning in 1994, the organization used Vale Tudo Japan as a platform for Shooto fighters to compete under a less restrictive ruleset against international opponents, particularly practitioners of Brazilian jiu-jitsu (BJJ).
+The success of Rickson Gracie in the first two VTJ tournaments demonstrated the effectiveness of Brazilian jiu-jitsu and exposed weaknesses in Shooto's system, encouraging Shooto fighters to develop more sophisticated ground fighting, takedown defense, and submission skills.
+Shooto also adopted looser rules, allowing for Ground-and-pound and other strikes when grounded.
+VTJ consequently helped accelerate Shooto's transition from its shoot wrestling roots toward the more comprehensive form of mixed martial arts seen today.
+It also established Shooto as an important talent pool for the rapidly growing Japanese MMA scene, with many Shooto and VTJ fighters later competing in promotions such as PRIDE Fighting Championships.
+The event ended in 1999, as Shooto officials considered its purpose fulfilled.

+Vale Tudo Japan returned in 2009 after a ten-year hiatus, serving as an opportunity for Shooto officials to test potential changes to its rules, including five-round fights, smaller gloves, and knees and stomps to grounded opponents.
+VTJ did semi-annual events and three reunion events in 2009, 2012 and 2016.
+The revived series ran through 2016, and a standalone VTJ 2021 event was held in 2021.